Bruno De Wannemaeker: Sailing, windsurfing and kiteboarding

-In 2012 he was associated with the ISAF Council's decision in May 2012 to replace the RS:X class with Kiteboard racing.
-The decision created a grass roots campaign to reinstate the RS:X Class and was overturned by the ISAF General Assembly, which reinstated windsurfing as an Olympic Discipline in Dublin on 10 November of the same year.
+In 2012, he was associated with the ISAF Council's decision in May 2012 to replace the RS:X class with Kiteboard racing.
+The decision created a grassroots campaign to reinstate the RS:X Class and was overturned by the ISAF General Assembly, which reinstated windsurfing as an Olympic Discipline in Dublin on 10 November of the same year.
 The somewhat unfortunate legacy of the short-lived decision has not entirely dissipated since.